whyrusleeping/gx-go/README.md

 USAGE:
    gx-go [global options] command [command options] [arguments...]

 VERSION:
-   0.2.0
+   1.3.0

 AUTHOR(S):
    whyrusleeping

 COMMANDS:
-   update	update a packages imports to a new path import	import a go package and all its depencies into gx path		prints the import path of the current package within GOPATH hook		go specific hooks to be called by the gx tool help, h	Shows a list of commands or help for one command
+     dep-map      prints out a json dep map for usage by 'import --map' hook         go specific hooks to be called by the gx tool import       import a go package and all its depencies into gx path         prints the import path of the current package within GOPATH rewrite, rw  temporary hack to evade causality uw
+     update       update a packages imports to a new path dvcs-deps    display dvcs deps that arent tracked in gx get          gx-ified `go get`

 GLOBAL OPTIONS:
+   --verbose      turn on verbose output
    --help, -h     show help
    --version, -v  print the version
 ```

 ## Intro